OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 - Visitors
 ---

-I’m a Lecturer and Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow) at Imperial College London, currently based within Imperial’s new AI Initiative, [I-X](https://ix.imperial.ac.uk/), and part of the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/).
+I’m a Lecturer (Assistant Professor) and Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow) at Imperial College London, currently based within Imperial’s AI Initiative, [I-X](https://ix.imperial.ac.uk/), and part of the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/).

-My research sits at the intersection of infectious disease modelling, mortality estimation, and AI for public health.
-I build open, reproducible tools and data products that support decision-making and improve data equity, with applications including malaria and COVID-19.
+I work at the intersection of infectious disease modelling, mortality estimation, and AI for public health — building open, reproducible tools and data products that support decision-making and improve data equity, with applications including malaria and COVID-19.

 Previously, I was a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) at the London School of Hygiene and Tropical Medicine, and held postdoctoral positions at Brown University and Imperial College London.